noir-clojure/lib-noir/README.md

 [![Clojars Project](http://clojars.org/lib-noir/latest-version.svg)](http://clojars.org/lib-noir)

+## Breaking changes in 0.9.5

+lib-noir now uses [scrypt](https://github.com/clojurewerkz/scrypt) as its crypto implementation.
+This breaks compatibility with the existing password hashes encrypted using bcrypt.

 ## Breaking changes in 0.7.4

 The `:store` key in `noir.util.middleware/app-handler` has been replaced with the `:session-options` key that allows specifying any Ring session parameters, eg: